igoramadas/nanocache/README.md

 // Get John Doe from cache.
 const cachedUser = cache.get("users", "jdoe")

+// You can also merge data to existing cached objects. cache.merge("users", "jdoe", {surname: "New Doe"})

 // A user that does not exist, will return null. const invalidUser = cache.get("users", "invalid")